-Pursuant to applicable law:
+Pursuant to applicable regulatory provisions:

-- shareholders who represent (individually or jointly) at least one fortieth of the share capital may within ten days of the date when the Shareholders' Meeting call notice is published (except on matters which the Shareholders' Meeting decides upon based on a proposal from Directors or based on plans or reports prepared by them): (i) request that specific items be added to the agenda, specifying the proposed additional items in this request and (ii) submit draft resolutions on matters already on the agenda; and - shareholders with voting rights may ask questions on the items on the agenda even before the Shareholders' Meeting, by the deadline indicated in the call notice.
+- shareholders who represent (individually or collectively) at least one fortieth of the share capital may - no later than ten days from the date when the Shareholders' Meeting call notice is published (except on matters which the Shareholders' Meeting decides based on a proposal from Directors or based on plans or reports prepared by them): (i) request that specific items be added to the agenda, specifying the proposed additional items in this request, and (ii) submit draft resolutions on matters already on the agenda; and - shareholders with voting rights may ask questions on the items on the agenda even before the Shareholders' Meeting, no later than the deadline indicated in the call notice.
 Replies will be given to these questions - at the latest - during the Shareholders' Meeting.